You asked. We delivered.

 7. What can I expect to pay for broadband?
 Will I be charged for data usage?

 United has internet plans starting at $65/month.
-Check our site for the latest offers and promotions.
+Keep checking our site for the latest offers and promotions.
 All United Internet plans include unlimited usage.
 Stream all you want, with no unexpected overages each month.

 8. Will broadband services be deployed to ALL Middle Tennessee Electric members?